Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: MARL Framework in Cloud-Edge Environment under Data Governance

-The individual actors and critics are shown in Fig.~\ref{fig:individual}.
-The policy of each agent is represented as the combination of gate recurrent unit (GRU) \cite{GRU} and multilayer perceptrons (MLPs) \cite{MLP}.
-The MLPs are feedforward neural networks with powerful representation capability due to the multi-layered structure.
-The GRU module, a gating mechanism in recurrent neural networks (RNNs) \cite{RNN}, use the hidden state $h^i_{t-1,\pi}$ to memory the information before the step $t$, which enables the agent to alleviate the severe problem of partial observability.
-Therefore, with the integration of a GRU module and MLPs, the individual actor network has the potential to generate a good policy given limit observation.
-Similar to the inner structure of individual actor network, the individual critic network is also concatenated by a GRU module and two MLPs.
+The individual actors and critics and the feed-forward network are illuminated in Fig.~\ref{fig:individual}.
+Each agent's policy is represented by a combination of a gate recurrent unit (GRU) and multi-layer perceptrons (MLPs).
+The GRU module, a gating mechanism in recurrent neural networks, uses the hidden state $h^\pi_{i,t-1}$ to retain information from previous time steps, thereby enabling the agent to mitigate the challenges posed by partial observability.
+Therefore, the integration of a GRU module and MLPs endows the individual actor network with the potential to generate effective policies based on limit observations.
+Similar to the structure of the individual actor network, the individual critic network also incorporates a GRU module and two MLPs.
+The feed-forward network at the cloud layer is entirely composed of MLPs.

-The DADC enables the agents to preserve their local observations during the calculation of both decentralized policies and global value function.